TMA84/Sonos-Jukebox/README.md

 Pro Tip:
-As Amazon and Apple don't provide a full public API to search for content like Spotify does, adding AlbumIDs and artwork links through the UI might be time consuming and complicated. you can also edit the library by editing _server/config/data.json_ (created after you added the first content through the UI).
+As Amazon and Apple don't provide a full public API to search for content like Spotify does, adding AlbumIDs and artwork links through the UI might be time consuming and complicated. you can also edit the library by editing _server/config/data.json_ (created automatically on first startup).
 The structure should be self-explaining.
 Just be sure to shutdown Sonos-Kids-Controller before editing the file, as the software might otherwise overwrite your changes with an in-memory copy of the data.
 Also a backup of the file might be a good idea, as the software might overwrite the file with an empty library on startup, when you have some syntax errors in your edits, preventing the data from loading.

+## Security

+### PIN Protection
+The configuration interface is protected by a 4-digit PIN to prevent children from accidentally changing settings.

+* **Default PIN**: 1234
+* **Changing PIN**: Use the configuration page to change the PIN
+* **PIN Storage**: Stored securely in `server/config/pin.json`

+### Access Control
+* Configuration button requires PIN entry
+* Invalid PIN attempts clear the entry field
+* PIN is validated server-side for security

 ## Autostart